rrquizon1/Object_Detection_Quizon/README.md

 ```

 Other hyperparameters that can be changed are epochs, number of classes, and batch size.
-The values belwo are used to train the model
+The values below are used to train the model

 ```
 num_classes =4